pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 > The Starks do not forget their oaths, my prince."

-However, Cregan Stark emphasizes the importance of defending the realm against threats from beyond The Wall, offering Jacaerys Targaryen only 2,000 seasoned veterans, or "greybeards", to support Rhaenyra's claim against the Greens.
+However, Cregan Stark emphasizes the importance of defending the realm against threats from beyond The Wall, winter _is_ coming after all, offering
+Jacaerys Targaryen only 2,000 seasoned veterans, or "greybeards", to support Rhaenyra's claim against the Greens.
 Their discussion is cut short when a letter arrives at The Wall, bearing grim news: Jacaerys's brother, Lucerys, and his dragon Arrax have been slain by his uncle Aemond Targaryen and his formidable dragon Vhagar, the largest and deadliest of the